 For example, there is always something you can do to improve your eCommerce website, such as optimizing your website’s performance.
 Or you can work on your Search Engine Optimization, your advertising, and your social media presence, and perhaps use new sales and marketing channels to increase your reach.

-You might even consider adding the best eCommerce features to your online store, such as artificial intelligence, voice search, augmented reality, or anything that helps you provide more value to your visitors.
+You might even consider adding the best eCommerce features to your online stores, such as artificial intelligence, voice search, augmented reality, or anything that helps you provide more value to your visitors.
 With so many areas you can cover, it’s hard to decide where to focus your efforts.

 Fortunately, many of the hurdles in your online business can become smaller if you go back to the basics of selling online — and focus on the quality and usability of your product information.
 The way you manage product information for online sales is more important than you might think!